Real Name | Bradley Aaron Keselowski |

 - What is Brad Keselowski's age?
 Brad Keselowski is 40 years old

-- Where did Brad Keselowski go to school?
-Brad Keselowski is a graduate of Rochester High School
+- Which college/university did Brad Keselowski go to?
+Brad Keselowski went to Rochester High School

 FAQ